 If you test positive for cervical cancer, your gynecologist should refer you to a gynecologic oncologist for proper testing and treatment.
 A gynecologic oncologist specializes in diagnosing and treating cancer affecting women’s reproductive organs.

-The types of tests they administer will confirm the diagnosis and determine the type and stage of cancer you have.
+The tests they administer will confirm the diagnosis and determine the type and stage of cancer you have.
 While they may use some of the testing methods discussed earlier, there are specific tests they typically require.
-One such test is the punch biopsy which entails pinching small samples of cervical tissue for examination.
+One such test is the punch biopsy which entails pinching small cervical tissue samples for examination.

 Another test known as the endocervical curettage involves scraping a tissue sample from the cervix known for further testing.
 Additionally, magnetic resonance imaging (MRI), computed tomography (CT scan), or positron emission tomography (PET scan) are imaging tests that aid in determining if cancer has metastasized and spread to other areas.
 When it comes to diagnosing and treating cervical cancer properly, these tests are vital.